I. Formal Relationship Between the University and Students

 28. Application of Certain Professional Courses to Earn an Undergraduate Degree

-With the approval of both the Program Chair and College Dean, certain credits in the Northern Medical Program at UNBC/UBC and in accredited programs in the health professions at other Universities may be accepted towards the Bachelor of Science Degree.
+With the approval of both the Program Chair and Faculty Dean, certain credits in the Northern Medical Program at UNBC/UBC and in accredited programs in the health professions at other Universities may be accepted towards the Bachelor of Science Degree.
 Applications for degrees under this regulation will be considered on a case-by-case basis, and in no case subsequent to the conferral of the professional degree in question.
 Not more than thirty (30) semester hours of professional credits may be counted.

 29. Registration after the Published Add/Drop Date